D'Arcy Concession: New drilling site

-With new capital being provided by the agreement with Burmah Oil, the exploration was able to continue.
+With new capital being provided by the agreement with Burmah Oil, exploration was able to continue.
 The focus for drilling now shifted towards southwestern Persia.
 The drilling site was closed at Chiah Surkh and the equipment was shipped to the southwest of Persia.
-The new drilling site was established at Masjid-i-Suleiman.
-Once again Reynolds encountered problems in this region with hostile tribes and the local population.
+The new drilling site was established at Masjed Soleyman.
+Once again, Reynolds encountered problems in this region with hostile tribes and the local population.
 Reynolds often had to pay them a high fee and guarantee them a share of profits in order to protect the concession.
 Disease also slowed down production and even Reynolds became very ill from contaminated drinking water.

 In 1907, without any major findings of oil, D'Arcy once again became anxious.
 He decided to sell off the majority of his shares to Burmah Oil for £203,067 cash and £900,000 in shares.
 This meant Burmah acquired the majority of D'Arcy's interests in the exploitation company.

 Major discovery

 After mounting expenditure, continuous funding from Burmah Oil and very few results, Burmah also began to grow impatient.
 It was now 1908 and no commercial quantities of oil had been found and it began to seem as if the beginning of the end was near.
 Burmah Oil sent a letter to Reynolds telling him to slow down production and pack up the equipment because the project was nearly over.
 Just as the letter was making its way to Reynolds, at 4:00 am on 26 May 1908, people at the site woke up to shouting, as a fifty-foot gusher of petroleum shot up the drilling rig.
-At last, commercial quantities of oil had been struck at the Masjid-i-Suleiman site.
+At last, commercial quantities of oil had been struck at the Masjed Soleyman site.